Selection by Prediction with Conformal p-values: Introduction

 The FDR may not necessarily be interpreted as a resource-efficiency measure.
-In the next two examples, controlling the FDR may limit undesired risk or the error incurred when simultaneously inferring counterfactuals for which one is primarily interested in one direction of the outcomes.
+In the next two examples, controlling the FDR, which limits the error in inferring the direction of outcomes, is relevant to monitoring risk in healthcare and counterfactual inference.

 \paragraph{Healthcare.} With increasingly available patient data, machine learning is widely adopted to assist human decisions in healthcare.
-For example, many works use machine learning prediction for large-scale early disease diagnosis~\cite{shen2019deep,richens2020improving} and patient risk prediction~\cite{rahimi2014risk,corey2018development,jalali2020deep}.
+For example, many works use machine learning prediction for large-scale early disease diagnosis~\citep{shen2019deep,richens2020improving} and patient risk prediction~\citep{rahimi2014risk,corey2018development,jalali2020deep}.
 Calibrating black-box models is important in such high-stakes problems.
 When it is more desired to limit false negatives than false positives, machine learning prediction might be used to filter out low-risk cases, leaving other cases for careful human evaluation.
 It is sensible to control the proportion of high-risk cases among all filtered out samples.

-\paragraph{Counterfactual inference.} In randomized experiments that run over a period of time, inferring whether the patients have benefited from the treatment option compared to an alternative might inform decisions such as stopping the trial of a patient early.
-More generally, inferring whether certain patients have benefited from the treatment also provides evidence on treatment effect heterogeneity.
-This is a counterfactual inference problem~\cite{lei2021conformal,jin2021sensitivity} in which one could predict the counterfactuals, i.e., what would happen \emph{should} one takes an alternative option, by learning from the outcomes of patients under that option, and then compare the prediction to the realized outcomes.
+\paragraph{Counterfactual inference.} In randomized experiments that run over a period of time, inferring whether the patients have benefited from the treatment option compared to an alternative might inform decisions such as early stopping of the trial for some patients.
+More generally, inferring the benefit of certain patients also provides evidence on treatment effect heterogeneity.
+This is a counterfactual inference problem~\citep{lei2021conformal,jin2023sensitivity} in which one could predict the counterfactuals, i.e., what would happen \emph{should} one takes an alternative option, by learning from the outcomes of patients under that option, and then compare the prediction to the realized outcomes.
 In this case, the set of those declared as having benefited from the treatment is informative if the FDR is controlled. \\